Studio1HQ/AI-sandbox/README.md

   Takes natural language instructions to navigate websites and get datasets.
   _Example_:
   > "Go to Hugging Face and search for `An-j96/SuperstoreData`, then go to the files tab and just download the `data.csv`."
-  > "Go to google finance, search for Tesla and get their financials (income statement, balance sheet, cash flow) for the past 3 months."
+  > "Go to google finance, search for Tesla and from that page, get their income statement for the past 4 years.
+Note: First switch to annual tab, then switch to a year's tab and extract its data.
+Output should be csv."

 - **Novita Model API**:
   - Vision language model can be used to power the browser use web navigation.